3mdeb/conferences/yocto-update-strategies.md

 ---
 # Build troubleshooting - default applications

-* Default applications as a part of created image
+* Default applications as a part of the created image
-  - by default we mean here part of systems to which we did not provide custom, Client's source code
+  - by default, we mean here part of systems to which we did not provide custom, Client's source code
   - issues here: configuration changes, compilation errors